 Chris Brown Forced To Attend Batterer Intervention Program After Restraining Order — See Docs

 Chris Brown can’t go near Karrueche Tran for five years.
-But there’s more — he’s also being forced to join a Batterer Intervention Program for an entire year!
-See the docs.
+But there’s more — according to court docs, he’s also being forced to join a Batterer Intervention Program for an entire year!

 Karrueche revealed that Chris “punched” her in the stomach and attacked her friends during and after their relationship.
 Then, she shared the content of some horrifying texts he allegedly sent her.
 “I’m not being nice to you no more, if I see you out in public again and I’m there I will make you hate me even more, don’t be anywhere I’m out in public, I’m going to ban you from all events,” he wrote.
 Things got even darker as well.
 “B*tch I will beat the s**t out of you” and “I promise you I will make your life hell.”
 Sheesh.